zhangdongdong7/scenarios/linux/lab-account-management/step1.md

 ![lab-account-management-1-1](assets/lab-account-management-1-1.png)

-After the user is created, the account will be saved in the `/etc/passwd` file, and you can use the `grep` command to see if the user exists.
+After the user is created, the account will be saved in the `/etc/passwd` file, and we can use the `grep` command to see if the user exists.

 ```bash
 sudo grep -w 'joker' /etc/passwd